Request Letters Made Easy: 15 Tips

 - Find a request letter that fits your needs and copy it directly into Microsoft Word or your favorite word processor.

-- Or let our software guide you step-by-step through the writing process, suggesting sample phrases and sentences for each writing step.
+- Or let our letter recipes guide you step-by-step through the writing process, suggesting sample phrases and sentences for each writing step.
 In minutes, you can write an effective request letter.

 - Print your request letter and send it!